vaporydev/evmc/README.md

 [![chat: on gitter][gitter badge]][Gitter]
 [![readme style: standard][readme style standard badge]][standard readme]

-> Ethereum Client-VM Connector API
+> Vapory Client-VM Connector API

 The EVMC is the low-level ABI between Ethereum Virtual Machines (EVMs) and Ethereum Clients.
 On the EVM side it supports classic EVM1 and [ewasm].